 Please note that any shell scheme that stands wider than 4 metres will have supports across the ceiling to keep the structure rigid.
 This reduces the height for interior construction to 2.335metres, however if a modular system is built by an exhibitor inside the shell, the supports can be adjusted to suit.
 In this case you should contact the stand fitting contractor Index Group Ltd.

 It should also be noted that shell stand partitions are contained within the site thereby reducing the interior dimensions.
 The visible display area is 2.270 metres x 0.945 metres on each panel.

 Each shell scheme stand is fitted with 2 x 50watt halogen spotlights.
-Exhibitors requiring additional electrics should order them through the official electrical contractor, Index Group Ltd, using the order form here.
+Exhibitors requiring additional electrics should order them through the official electrical contractor, Index Group Ltd, using the order form here or online order form here.
 You are also able to complete the online enquiry form for electrics here.

 Any overseas exhibitor who requires an electrical adaptor must supply this equipment themselves.

 Exhibitors requiring extra fittings ie shelving etc to their shell stand should order via the Stand Fitting Form, available here or via the online enquiry form: here.
 This work is not included in the cost of the shell scheme and is not the responsibility of the Organisers.
 Fixing with nails, screws, staples etc is not permitted to the wall panels.
 The correct way of fixing your exhibits is by using Velcro dots and strips.
 If wall panels are damaged in any way a charge for replacing the panels will be made.